 MayHemCars is available on itch, and below is the link for the game’s itch page:

 You can either click the link or copy and paste the URL on a new tab to load the game’s website.
 Click the download button and select cars.0.2.1_linux.zip download button.

 Alternatively, itch users can directly install the game from within the app itself.
 If you haven’t registered for an itch account or don’t know what itch is, I recommend reading itch A Gaming Platform For Indie Games Lovers article.
 The platform hosts all new and latest indie games and is constantly updated with new titles regularly.

-After installation, launch the game either through double-clicking the executable file or through the itch app “Launch” button for itch users.
+After installation, launch the game either by double-clicking the executable file or the itch app “Launch” button for itch users.
 A window will be displayed for you to choose the game resolution and configure input settings.
 If you have fairly decent gaming hardware, “Ultra” graphics quality is recommended.
 Otherwise, choose a lower quality option.

 However, there is an issue with the graphics quality options.
 They don’t work at all.
 Even if you have selected “Very low” the graphics settings with the game is always set to Ultra.
 I guess this is a bug related to the game or might be a specific issue with the Linux build version.

 The game graphics control (after you successfully launch to the game home screen) gives you flexibility in getting the best racing experience.
 There are tons of graphics settings that can be tweaked.
 For instance, changing the field of view distance from the car, customizing brightness, modifying fog quality, etc. Be sure to check them out if you didn’t like the default graphic settings.